anandithaaaa/covid_project/index.md

-## Convolutional Neural Networks to Predict whether existance of COVID-19 based on EKG
+## CNNs to Predict the Existance of COVID-19 based on a Patient's EKG

 ### Abstract